eForms Logo

 Washington Custody (Parenting) Plan

-A Washington custody agreement is a legal document that clarifies the ways in which two separated parents will share time with and responsibility for their child.
-In making determinations related to custody and co-parenting, Washington courts strive to maintain as much stability for the child as is possible.
-The guiding principle for all custody hearings and arrangements is the child’s best interest.
+A Washington custody agreement is a legal document that outlines how two separated parents will share time with and responsibility for their child.
+In making determinations related to custody and co-parenting, Washington courts strive to maintain as much stability for the child as possible.

 How to File for Custody in Washington